Including R-parity violation in the numerical computation of the spectrum of the minimal supersymmetric standard model: SOFTSUSY: Acknowledgments

 \section{Acknowledgments}

 We thank S Grab, S Kom and P Slavich for discussions and comments on the manuscript.
 MB thanks DAMTP, Cambridge, for repeatedly offered, warm hospitality.
-This work has been partially supported by PPARC and STFC.
-We thank S Grab, M Hannussek, S Kom and P Slavich for bug-reporting.
+This work has been partially supported by PPARC and STFC\@.
+We thank S Grab, M Hannussek, S Kom, M McCullough and P Slavich for bug-reports.